curvance/curvance-contracts/CANTINA_README.md

 Curvance operates as a hybrid model between a yield optimizer and a cross-margin money market.
 This model has various characteristics atypical for incumbent money markets such as:

-- Collateral deposits and debt deposits receive two different types of tokens, collateral tokens (pTokens) and debt tokens (eTokens).
+- Collateral deposits and debt deposits receive two different types of tokens, position tokens (pTokens) and debt tokens (eTokens).
 - Rehypothecation has been removed.
 This allows for the support of long-tail assets which, if borrowable, could introduce systemic risk to DeFi.
 - "Collateral Posting", by introducing a hybrid model, users can yield farm an unlimited amount of assets, but, to leverage the corresponding money market, the collateral must be "posted", like a perpetual exchange.
 Collateral posting has restrictions on the total amount of exogenous risk allowed to be introduced into the system.
 - Dynamic Interest Rates with interest rate decay, vertex slope can be adjusted upward or downward based on utilization similar to kashi, however, a new continuous negative decay rate is applied every cycle when interest rates slope is elevated.